alexyuly/ViewScript-Runtime/README.md

 Take text of string

-Let completed = false
+Let completed be false

 Can complete ->
-  Set completed = true
+  Set completed to true

 Can view ->
   Create `to-do item`